ResearchComputingServices/parallel-computing/_episodes/05-matlab-intro.md

 ## Timing MATLAB code

-We have mentioned that a very important point is to figure out which part of your code takes a long time.
+As mentioned, it is important to figure out which parts of your code take a long time.
 MATLAB provides the `tic` and `toc` commands to do this.
 You just need to put a `tic` command where you want to start timing, and a `toc` command where you want to stop timing.
 The `toc` command will print out how long the code between these commands took.
-For example:
+For example, let's return to [code/parallel_fast/spectral_radius.m](../code/parallel_fast/spectral_radius.m):

 ~~~
 tic